arnabs542/interviewpractice/dynamic-programming/longest-increasing-subsequence.md

     return len(chain)
 ```

 The intuition behind this approach is slightly different.
 We build a continuous chain of increasing elements, and we update the chain with each new element coming in.
 Notice that the final chain is not actually the LIS; only the length between the chain and the LIS are the same.
-Running time is $$\small \mathcal O(n \log{n})$$.
+Running time is $\small \mathcal O(n \log{n})$.